ponchikhacker/NLP-ML/README.md

 # NLP-ML
-sentiment analysis of a text with 7 emotions using the rubert-base-cased model
+sentiment analysis of a text with 7 emotions using the rubert-base-cased model and dataset made by me

 ```python
 import pandas as pd